AdobeDocs/campaign-classic.en/help/installation/using/email-archiving.md

 **Limitations**:

-* Customer must have required MTA infrastructure capacity to receive100% of their email volume delivered to a single address.
+* Customer must have required MTA infrastructure capacity to receive 100% of their email volume delivered to a single address.

 * Momentum BCCs before sending email to end user which results in BCC message being sent even though the original may have bounced.